telerik/ajax-docs/installation/upgrading-instructions/upgrading-a-trial-to-a-developer-license-or-to-a-newer-version.md

 ### Installation Issues

-If you are having difficulties with installing the controls, examine the [Installation Troubleshooting]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/troubleshooting/installation-troubleshooting%}) article.In the meantime, you can download the [hotfix archive]({%slug introduction/installation/using-the-hotfix-(dlls-and-scripts/skins-only)%}) and	[upgrade the controls manually](#manual-upgrade).
+If you are having difficulties with installing the controls, examine the [Installation Troubleshooting]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/troubleshooting/installation-troubleshooting%}) article.
+In the meantime, you can download the [hotfix archive]({%slug introduction/installation/using-the-hotfix-(dlls-and-scripts/skins-only)%}) and	[upgrade the controls manually](#manual-upgrade).

 ### Referencing the Telerik Assemblies from the GAC

-When referencing assemblies from the GAC, the way those references are added to VS and the way the assemblies are placed in the GAC are slightlydifferent than the common BIN-deployment scenario.
-For example, you will need to add the Telerik assemblies to the GAC manually anduse fully qualified assembly names in the [handler registrations in the web.config]({%slug general-information/web-config-settings-overview%}).You can read more about handling assemblies in the GAC and their references in the[Using the Global Assembly Cache]({%slug introduction/deployment/using-the-global-assembly-cache%}) help article.
+When referencing assemblies from the GAC, the way those references are added to VS and the way the assemblies are placed in the GAC are slightly different than the common BIN-deployment scenario.
+For example, you will need to add the Telerik assemblies to the GAC manually and use fully qualified assembly names in the [handler registrations in the web.config]({%slug general-information/web-config-settings-overview%}).
+You can read more about handling assemblies in the GAC and their references in the [Using the Global Assembly Cache]({%slug introduction/deployment/using-the-global-assembly-cache%}) help article.

 ### I Still Get the Old Version